 Blockchain and Disaster Risk Reduction

 CSPRI has established a webinar series on the intersect of blockchain and disaster risk reduction, which is a discipline primarily focused on delivering operational activities on the ground ahead of, during and after man-made or natural disasters.
 Many of the researchers active in the field may not have the time or inclination to explore how breakthrough technologies, such as blockchain, can support their work.
 Through webinars, collaborative papers, and exploration of pilot projects, CSPRI is helping to bridge these two different disciplines, develop shared solutions, and create a community of interest to continue the dialog.
-To access the webinar series, view this link.
+To access the webinar series, visit the previous webinars page.

 CSPRI supports publications of shared research in the Frontiers in Blockchain initiative.